caixiuhong/solar-power-marketing/README.md

 $ ./src/spark/submit-process.sh
 ```

-## Or use Airflow for ingestion and process.
+## Or use Airflow for ingestion and process
 ```bash
 $ airflow scheduler
 ```
-Then trigger solar_power_marketing_dag.
+Then trigger the solar_power_marketing_dag.

 # Getting Started

-Open the website at [http://www.datagourmet.xyz](http://www.datagourmet.xyz).
+Front end is at the website: [http://www.datagourmet.xyz](http://www.datagourmet.xyz).

 Three graphs are shown in the interactive dashboard.
-On the top is the market size of solar power in chosen year over the states.
+On the top is the market size of solar power in chosen year over the states in US.
 Bottom left shows the cities that have most solar power markets for the whole nation or chosen state.
 Bottom right shows the zip code region that have most solar power market for the whole nation or chosen state/city.

 # Credits